-For service before October 1, 2011, earnings are defined as the sum of your salary, overtime pay, longevity pay, assignment pay, payments for accrued holiday time, payments for accrued blood time, annual "cashout" payments for accrued vacation and payments for accrued compensatory time.
+For service before October 1, 2011, earnings are defined as the sum of your salary, overtime pay up to 400 hours per year, longevity pay, assignment pay, payments for accrued holiday time, payments for accrued blood time, annual "cashout" payments for accrued vacation and payments for accrued compensatory time.
 Earnings do not include payments for unused sick time or unused vacation time.
 Beginning on October 1, 2011, your pensionable earnings will only include salary, longevity pay and assignment pay.
 Your earnings will no longer include overtime, payments for accrued holiday time, payments for accrued blood time, annual cash out payments for accrued vacation time and payments for accrued comp time.